 Small business owners know that employees are their most valuable resource.
 Small business owners work hard to train and retain employees by creating a rewarding workplace.
-However, government rules and regulations have made labor issues more complicated than ever.
+Finding qualified employees has been small business owners’ top business problem since 2019.
+However, government mandates and regulations have made labor issues and the ability to fill open positions more complicated than ever.

-Small businesses operate differently than large businesses; they do not have human-resources departments to track the changing standards and mandates that affect their workforce and workplace.
+Small businesses operate differently than large businesses; they do not have human-resources departments to track the changing standards and rules that affect their workforce and workplace.

-NFIB urges Congress to simplify the employment process for small business, eliminate burdensome mandates and prevent cumbersome regulations that inhibit job creation.
+NFIB urges Congress to eliminate burdensome mandates and prevent cumbersome regulations that inhibit job creation.